Bison Burgers

 Can I mix bison meat with other red meat?

-Can I make bison burger patties ahead of time?
+Can I make bison patties ahead of time?

 Yes!
-Prep the pattie mixture up to three days in advance and when ready to cook, bring to room temperature.
+You can prepare the patties up to three days in advance, and when you’re ready to cook, bring them to room temperature.

 bison burgers recipe.